-Duterte to visit site of bombings that killed at least 20
+Duterte to see site of fatal bombings, Abu Sayyaf suspected

-JOLO, Philippines (AP) — Philippine President Rodrigo Duterte and his top security officials are scheduled to visit the southern Philippines where suspected Islamic militants bombed a Catholic cathedral during Sunday Mass, killing at least 20 people.
+MANILA, Philippines (AP) — President Rodrigo Duterte and his top security officials planned on Monday to visit a Catholic cathedral in the southern Philippines where suspected Islamic militants set off bombs that killed at least 20 people and wounded more than 100.

-Duterte’s office vowed earlier to “pursue to the ends of the earth” the perpetrators of the attack.
-The president and defense, military and police officials were to visit the scene and meet survivors Monday.
+The first blast sent people, some of them wounded, fleeing out the church’s main door.
+Army troops and police were rushing inside when the second bomb exploded a minute later.
+The explosions scattered wooden pews inside the main hall, blasted out window glass panels and hurled human remains and debris across a town square fronting the Cathedral of Our Lady of Mount Carmel, witnesses said.

-The attack occurred in the provincial capital of Jolo island, which has long been troubled by Abu Sayyaf militants, who have carried out years of bombings, kidnappings and beheadings and have aligned themselves with the Islamic State group.
+The attack occurred in the Sulu provincial capital on Jolo island, where Abu Sayyaf militants have carried out years of bombings, kidnappings and beheadings and have aligned themselves with the Islamic State group.

-The SITE Intelligence monitoring group said an IS communique claimed two of its suicide bombers carried out the attack.
-The claim could not be independently verified.
+Duterte was to meet with some of the survivors and hold a security meeting with military and police officials on Monday.
+Police have put forces around the country on heightened alert to prevent similar attacks.

 Most Read Nation & World Stories